 One of the most common issues public sector organizations face is attracting and retaining talent—often due to a competitive job market and budgetary constraints.
-According to the Bureau of Labor Statistics, quitting rates have been on the rise over the last 10 years, reporting that annual total quits rose from 1,222,000 in 2010 to 1,435,000 in 2013 to 1,869,000 in 2016 to 2,060,000 in 2019.
+According to the Bureau of Labor Statistics, quitting rates have been consistently on the rise, reporting that annual total quits rose from 1.7 million in 2013 to 2 million in 2016 to 2.3 million in 2019.
+With the advent of the COVID-19 pandemic in 2020, quit rates—defined as voluntary separations initiated by the employee—have been rising even more significantly, from 3.3 million in December 2020 to 4.3 million as recently as January 2022.
 Even before the pandemic, school districts were seeing teacher absence rates rising, according to a report from the EdWeek Research Center, commissioned by Kelly Education, the school staffing division of Kelly Services.
 Fifty-six percent of those surveyed said teacher absence rates are higher now than five years ago, and 71% of school administrators and board members see the demand for substitute teachers increasing in the next five years.

-As 2020 comes to a close, public sector employers may be reconsidering their talent acquisition and retention strategies.
+While the pandemic appears to be winding down, the “Great Resignation” of 2021 is still causing many public sector employers to reconsider their talent acquisition and retention strategies.
 Part of forming a winning strategy involves understanding the common causes of attrition and different ways they can be addressed.

 Common Reasons for Attrition

 Attrition can occur for several reasons, but competitive compensation and retirement benefits, health care costs, and advancement with other employers tend to be the most prevailing factors that prompt workers to seek employment elsewhere.